mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void DeleteRRN([long RRN](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

-Deletes the record with the specified relative-record-number (RRN).
+Deletes the record at the specified relative record number (RRN) from the file that the FileAdapter is working with.

 ```cs
 void DeleteRRN(long RRN)